node-organic/angelscripts-cell-mitosis/README.md

 ## Testing

-Doesn't have a test section.
-Why ?

-Simulation of vps is really a tough task and for us is wasting of time.

-If you project requires 100% test coverage you're more than welcome to PR in this repo.
+You're more than welcome to PR in this repo.

 ## Contributing

 We :hearts: contribution.
 Please follow these simple rules:

-- Update the `README.md` with details of changes.
-This includes new environment variables, useful file locations and parameters.
+- Keep the `README.md` up-to-date with changes
-- Have fun :fire::dizzy:
+- Have fun :fire::rocket::shipit: